AlexArutiunian/cv_mipt/README.md

   command 'jupyter-notebook' from deb jupyter-notebook
 Try: sudo apt install <deb name>
 ```
-I have not found solution except launcing so to say directly:
+I have not found solution except launching so to say directly:

 ```
 ~/.local/bin/jupyter-notebook